 Children won't always get things right and there are differing approaches to behaviour management.
 Is the school's policy in line with your thinking?
-Most schools work to encourage positive behaviour and promote confidence and collective responsibility.

 Keeping in touch

+Poor school comms is a very common niggle among parents we speak to when we review schools.
 How do you contact the school and, importantly, how do they get in touch and communicate with you?
 What do they communicate, when and how often?